This article was updated on April 18th, 2021.

 9) What do you see as the most important mission you have in these neighborhoods and schools?

-The overarching vision of Teens for Food Justice is to build a world where everyone has the access they need to good affordable food and we have put an end to the frightening health outcomes food insecurity has created.
-In each school and neighborhood we work in, our aim is to achieve this outcome.
-However, our organization is called Teens for Food Justice for a reason—it is designed to empower youth to understand, take control of, and change the way food is grown, distributed, and allocated in our society so that this vision can be realized by the next generation.
-By tying together the means of growing good food, education in science, technology, health, and nutrition, leadership development, and advocacy training and outreach, you give these kids the foundation they need to succeed.
+The overarching vision of Teens for Food Justice is to build a world where everyone has the access they need to good affordable food, and we have put an end to the frightening health outcomes food insecurity has created.
+In each school and neighborhood, we aim to achieve this outcome.
+However, our organization is called Teens for Food Justice for a reason—it is designed to empower youth to understand, take control, and change the way food is grown, distributed, and allocated in our society so that the next generation can realize this vision.
+By tying together, the means of growing good food, education in science, technology, health, and nutrition, leadership development, and advocacy training and outreach, you give these kids the foundation they need to succeed.
 What better place to do that than in a school?

 10) Teens for Food Justice formed from an evolution of Students for Service, which formed in 2009.
 What caused this transformation?
 How do the two programs differ?